 Be sure to get there early to secure a good spot for you and your family to see this procession and make sure to dress for the weather.
 The parade is free and open to all.

-For more information on the 2018 Oakland County St. Patrick’s Day Parade in Royal Oak, and for basic details on other cool events happening in metro Detroit, visit the Metro Parent calendar.
+For more information on the 2020 Oakland County St. Patrick’s Day Parade in Royal Oak, and for basic details on other family fun things to do this weekend in metro Detroit and Ann Arbor, visit the Metro Parent calendar.